Plageros/awesome-timeline-react/README.md

 - `showRTIndicator` – property that controls wheter Real Time Indicator will be show (default as true)

+- `eventsResize` - property that define if events are resizeable (default as true)

 ## Awesome Features

 One of the awesome features (currently hidden from the interface) is adjusting the granulation of the grid.
 To achieve this, click the wheel on the mouse.
 This will hide the scroll bar, and you can adjust the grid granulation by scrolling the wheel.
 Each scroll iteration adjusts the grid by ±15 minutes, depending on the scroll direction.